 The fact that we need to detox means we have toxins.
 To have toxins, we need to be taking in more than we can filter out.
 So, reducing the amount of incoming toxins and increasing the rate in which we can filter them out, will help our health and the things we do to improve it, like slowly pushing out a ton of toxins with iodine.

 When we eat real food that isn’t processed with chemicals and loaded with toxins, our body is able to switch into healing mode and sometimes this causes somewhat of a detox.
-As I learned more about this stuff, I looked back and realized I was going through detox phases when I started eating vegan for a bit.
-So just by eating the right foods, we are able to detox.
+As I learned more about this stuff, I looked back and realized I was going through detox phases when I started eating vegan temporarily, mainly just to learn how it is or isn’t done.
+So just by eating cleaner foods, we are able to reduce the burden on our system and switch into detox.
 Once we get cleaned up a bit with real food, we can start pushing more toxins out with things like iodine.

-The more iodine we take in, the more chance it has of knocking toxins loose, if our liver and kidneys aren’t ready for that toxic load, we might feel it in the form of fatigue, anxiety, brain fog, overthinking or flu like symptoms.
+The more iodine we take in, the more chance it has of knocking toxins loose, if the biochemical pathways of our liver and kidneys are still too hungry for that toxic load, we might feel it in the form of fatigue, anxiety, brain fog, overthinking or flu like symptoms.
 If we ever push our detox too far, we can attempt alleviating the symptoms by reducing the amount of toxins being knocked loose and supporting our organs with the proper nutrients.